hadess/iio-sensor-proxy/README.md

 make
 make install
 ```
-It requires libgudev and systemd.
+It requires libgudev and systemd (>= 233 for the accelerometer quirks).

 Usage
 -----